Calendar Spread Options Strategy: Beginner's Guide

 Horizontal (Calendar) vs Vertical Spread

 Most people trading calendar spreads have a good idea of what a vertical spread is.
-In short, a vertical spread involves buying and selling at two different strike prices.
+In short, a vertical spread involves buying and selling at two different strike prices on the same expiration cycle.
 You choose the strike prices ‘vertically’ on the options chain.

 Horizontal spreads use the same strike price, but different expiration months.
 That’s why they’re also called time spreads.
 Here's how the two compare visually: